Creating a Stellar Business Blog

 Decision: Best Cat Litter Options for Your Cats

-Once you’ve built out at least one blog post from each stage, it’s time to start moving your email subscribers through the journey with your newsletter.
+Once you’ve built at least one blog post from each stage, it’s time to start moving your email subscribers through the journey with your newsletter.
 Once you’ve sent your engaging welcome in, begin with the awareness piece to get them started.
-Then, use your email automation to move them through to consideration, and eventually the decision posts.
+Then, use your email automation to move them through to consideration and, eventually, the decision posts.

 Format the Content for Easier Reading